- 1. Celebrate the colors of fall

 Take a leaf out of your book of fall living room decor ideas, and perch small vases of seasonal flowers as well as decorative objects from the natural world and arrange them along these little spaces, alternating height as you go.
 In this example, apples have been hollowed out and filled with wax and a wick to create a seasonal candle.

-If you have steps leading up to your front door, place lanterns or candles in hurricane vases on each step to the sides, as demonstrated in this example.
+If you have steps leading up to your front door, place lanterns, like this floor lantern design from Wayfair, or candles in hurricane vases on each step to the sides, as demonstrated in this example.
 You can group these with low-level displays of gourds and even intersperse them with your fall planter ideas.

 For larger porches, a seating area for watching the world go by is a must.
 There’s no need to tuck away your best outdoor furniture when the weather turns colder either – just ensure you’re well prepared for the chill by layering up your benches and armchairs with lots of lovely warm blankets.